 The bad news: Indian meal moths can be difficult to eradicate, especially if they’ve completed their life cycle and dispersed throughout your pantry.

 Photos: Indian meal larva and adult moth.
 Credit: John Lyle, University of Florida.

 How to Control Pantry Moths

-- First, get the infested flour and any other infested products you might find out of your house and into the trash.
-You could dig a hole away from the house and bury the infested product(s) in the soil.
+- First, get the infested flour and any other infested products you might find out of your house.
+Don’t just throw them in the trash, unless you plan on taking the trash out right away.
+You could also dig a hole away from the house and bury the infested product(s) in the soil.

 - Don’t store that trash in the garage or basement while you wait for trash pickup or your next trip to the dump.